 Marjolein van Egmond is Professor in Oncology and Inflammation.
 She is Principal Investigator at the Department of Molecular Cell Biology & Immunology and Staff Member at the Department of Surgery, both at VU University Medical Center.
 Throughout her career she has been fascinated by the role of antibodies in immunity and the activation of immune cells via antibody receptors (Fc receptors).
 Initially her research focused on the role of the Fc receptor for IgA (Fc RI) in protective mucosal immunity.
 Her lab furthermore discovered that aberrant IgA initiates perpetual neutrophil activation, leading to severe tissue damage in multiple auto-immune diseases and chronic inflammation.
 Additionally it is now clear that antibodies can be used as therapeutic drugs to engage the immune system to fight cancer.
 Due to her dual appointment at a research and clinical department, she is in an excellent position to translate experimental findings into clinical applications.
 Marjolein van Egmond was awarded a VENI, VIDI and VICI from the Innovational Research Incentives Scheme (Netherlands Organization for Scientific Research, NWO).

 Assistant Professor, Department of Biotechnology, Delft University of Technology, Delft, The Netherlands.

-Senior Lecturer in the Zoology Department at the University of Otago, Dunedin, New Zealand, with an interest in urban ecology and seabird ecology.
+Associate Professor in the Zoology Department at the University of Otago, Dunedin, New Zealand, with an interest in urban ecology and seabird ecology.
 Worked as a wildlife biologist in the Middle East and Southern Africa.